 Federal regulations require the Region's transportation plan to only include projects that can be funded with existing and reasonably expected revenues, given existing and reasonably expected restrictions on the use of those revenues for specific types of projects or services.
-Therefore, only the portion of VISION 2050 that can be funded with these revenues is considered the "fiscally constrained" regional transportation plan by the Federal Government and is titled the Fiscally Constrained Transportation Plan (FCTP) for VISION 2050.
-This chapter describes the FCTP, which includes all of the transportation elements of VISION 2050 except for the public transit element.
-As discussed in Chapter 1, the public transit element included in VISION 2050 cannot be implemented within expected funds due to a gap in funding.
+Therefore, only the portion of VISION 2050 that can be funded with these revenues is considered the "fiscally constrained" regional transportation plan by the Federal Government and is titled the Fiscally Constrained Transportation Plan (FCTP) for VISION 2050.33 This chapter describes the FCTP, which essentially includes all of the transportation elements of VISION 2050 except for the public transit element.
+As discussed in Chapter 1, the major components of the public transit element included in VISION 2050 cannot be implemented within expected funds due to a gap in funding.
+Should funding become available for any transit improvements recommended in VISION 2050, the FCTP would be amended to include those improvements.

 Just like the transportation component of VISION 2050, the FCTP includes the following six elements: public transit, bicycle and pedestrian, transportation systems management, travel demand management, arterial streets and highways, and freight transportation.
-Each element is described below, including specific plan recommendations.
+Each element is described in this chapter, including specific plan recommendations from VISION 2050 that can be carried over to the FCTP despite the identified funding gap.